jhoijune/lol-auto-spectate/README.md

 ## Prerequisite

-JRE must be installed if you are using Window and OBS,obs-websocket must be installed
+JRE must be installed if you are using Window and OBS,obs-websocket must be installed (run as administrator in Windows)

 ## .env file description